johntao-tester/dvxgit/README.md

 * Moble Phone: Input field. ex.
 (547) 392-5436
 * Work Phone: Input field. ex.
 (547) 392-5436

-After utilities.User filled out Address and Contact information, utilities.User should accept: Agree the terms and policy (check the checkbox) And utilities.User should click on Register button Then utilities.User should be redirected to register page: http://dbankdemo.com/register And utilities.User should see "Success Registration Successful.
-Please Login." message And utilities.User should enter valid Password and Sign in
+After .User filled out Address and Contact information, .User should accept: Agree the terms and policy (check the checkbox) And .User should click on Register button
+Then .User should be redirected to register page: http://dbankdemo.com/register And .User should see "Success Registration Successful.
+Please Login." message And .User should enter valid Password and Sign in